-I found this journal in a store in Bend, Oregon and have dutifully filled it out each night camping this year.
+I found this journal in a store in Bend, Oregon from a local artist and have dutifully filled it out each night camping ever since.
 I can’t wait to read back on all my adventures in the future.
 I love everything this artists makes and am contemplating some wall art, too.

 This may be seen as cheating, but if it’s cold, windy, or wet—who cares?
 These bad boys light your fire instantly and can be a total lifesaver.

 Coleman Compact Propane Stove

 I have a love/hate relationship with camp stoves.
 I try to cook over open flame as much as possible, but sometimes stoves are just more convenient.
 It’s nice to bring along when you’re car camping—ya know, just in case.
 I love the look of this vintage compact stove, which is big enough for two pans.